NKrChauhan/Amazon-price-scraping-using-selenium/README.md

 ## Amazon-price-scraping-using-selenium
 #### scraping using selenium
 ###### selenium uses the good understanding of browsing and scraping
-do mind amazon servers can detect your presence so reset the driver on every run
+do mind amazon servers can detect your presence so reset the web-driver on every run

 Cherio!